dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdShowSynonyms.md

 schemaName
 {: .paramName}

-If you supply a schema name, only the synonyms in that schema are displayed; otherwise, all synonyms in the database are displayed.
+If you supply a schema name, only the synonyms/aliases in that schema are displayed; otherwise, all synonyms/aliases in the database are displayed.
 {: .paramDefnFirst}

 </div>